Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Here are a few tips for monitoring your child’s learning:

-• Set daily goals to ensure your kids are making good progress
+Set daily goals to ensure your kids are making good progress

-• Use ABCmouse offline printables for off-screen learning
+Use ABCmouse offline printables for off-screen learning

-• Pair songs with reading time for a cross-curricular learning experience
+Pair songs with reading time for a cross-curricular learning experience

 Homeschool And Classroom Use

-5. Kids’ progress is visible via graphs and charts.
+3. Kids’ progress is visible via graphs and charts.
 It was nice to see progress at a glance without having to review individual lessons.

-I also had a few criticisms:
+I also had some criticisms:

-1. The lack of corrective feedback may result in kids guessing and not learning from their mistakes.
+2. The lack of corrective feedback may result in kids guessing and not learning from their mistakes.
 I felt like ABCmouse missed out on a huge learning opportunity by skipping straight to the next activity instead of pausing to walk kids through concepts they struggle with.

-2. The storybooks may be too easy for advanced readers.
+3. The storybooks may be too easy for advanced readers.
 I wish they had more advanced reading material in the curriculum to accommodate bookworms.

-3. The navigation can be a little confusing.
+4. The navigation can be a little confusing.
 I love how many activities kids can explore within ABCmouse, but the app didn’t do a great job organizing all of those learning experiences.
 Sometimes, it’s hard to find your way around, especially for younger users.

-4. Parents have to stay on top of the progress tracker to ensure continued learning.
+5. Parents have to stay on top of the progress tracker to ensure continued learning.
 I had to regularly log in to track the learnings – an automated progress report email would be helpful.

 ABCmouse vs Other Free And Paid Apps

 If you’re looking for the best phonics apps for kids, keep in mind that free phonics games tend to be limited.
 Free reading apps generally focus on one targeted phonics skill, like connecting letters to sounds, and only offer one game that kids will quickly tire of.
 I’d think of these programs as good supplemental activities if your child is struggling with one particular phonetics skill and needs a little reinforcement.
-Parents looking for long-term phonics support are better off choosing a paid resource with a structured learning path and more activities.

 Some ABCmouse reading lessons